 This is why many people will take on a second job.
 This a great choice during the getting-out-of-debt step.
 But if you continue on in that second job after you are out of debt, you lose what little time freedom you had before you began working to become financially free.
 Since the whole point of my blog is to encourage you to become free in all areas of life, I am going to discourage you from working more than one job unless absolutely necessary.

 So what do you do instead?
 Start your own business.
-Three of the most common micro-business models include network marketing, blogging, and selling on eBay.
+Three of the most common micro-business models that are working for a lot of people to do are all online businesses: YouTube, blogging, and selling on eBay.

 Setting up a blog has never been easier.
-If you can write a couple of 2,000-word articles in your area of interest or expertise every week, you may thrive with this business model.
+If you can write a couple of one- to two-thousand-word articles in your area of interest or expertise every week, you may thrive with this business model.
 How do you make money with a blog?
 Sell the visitors to your blog products or services related to the topic of your blog.

 Selling on eBay